-In 2014, the United States through the US National Institutes of Health contributed the majority of public funding, with the European Union, France, the United Kingdom, Australia, Switzerland and Canada also being significant contributors to HIV cure research.
+In 2013, the United States (US), through the US National Institutes of Health contributed the majority of public funding, with France, the European Union, Australia and Canada also being significant contributors to HIV cure research.
+US investment is expected to increase in future years after President Obama announced in 2013 that \$100 million of funding for the NIH would be reprioritized to enhance HIV cure research.